 - Write using a variety of styles and forms

-- read independently,
+- Read independently,

-- develop understanding of what they have read.
+- Develop understanding of what they have read.

-- are engaged and motivated to read.
+- Are engaged and motivated to read.

-Teachers read aloud to the class regularly where love of reading and shared enjoyment is evident through the sharing of high quality texts of various styles.
+Teachers read aloud to the class where love of reading and shared enjoyment is evident through the sharing of high quality texts of various styles.

 Reading and Phonics

 Phonics is at the heart of teaching children to become independent readers.
 Skilled word reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.
-This is why phonics is emphasised in the early teaching of reading to beginners when they start school.
+This is why phonics is emphasised in the early teaching of reading when they start school.

 In our EYFS and Key Stage 1 departments our main reading scheme is ‘Oxford Reading Tree’.
 This scheme is also supplemented with ‘Pearson Rigby’ and ‘Collins Big Cats’.
-Pupils have daily phonics lessons using the ‘Letters and Sounds’ programme and is supplemented with ‘Jolly Phonics’.
+Pupils have daily phonics lessons using the ‘Letters and Sounds’ programme which is supplemented with ‘Jolly Phonics’.